Edmond Workers’ Compensation Attorney

 Why Clients Trust Dan Davis Law

-- Our attorneys have been representing injured workers throughout Oklahoma for more than 25 years.
+- Our accident attorneys in Oklahoma City have been representing injured workers throughout Oklahoma for more than 25 years.
 We have helped thousands of Oklahomans recover the compensation that they need.

 - We offer free consultations and can come to you, if necessary.
 We will meet with you in person, listen carefully to your story and give you legal advice tailored to your specific situation.